nirevexin/redshift-ETL/README.md

 ## 🔁 Our ETL Workflow (Step-by-Step)

-At **Abogada Julia**, we implemented an ETL pipeline orchestrated entirely with **AWS Step Functions**, where each stage is handled by a purpose-built **Lambda function**.
+At my company, we implemented an ETL pipeline orchestrated entirely with **AWS Step Functions**, where each stage is handled by a purpose-built **Lambda function**.
 This design offers transparency, flexibility, and clear traceability of the process:

 1. **Step Functions** orchestrate the sequence of Lambda executions for each data source or object (e.g., `task`, `matter`, `user`, etc.).